aai-institute/pyDVL/docs/value/shapley.md

     )

     model = SomeSKLearnModel()
-    scorer = SupervisedScorer("accuracy", test_data, default=0)
+    scorer = SupervisedScorer("accuracy", test_data, default=0.0)
-    utility = ModelUtility(model, scorer, ...)
+    utility = ModelUtility(model, scorer)
     sampler = UniformSampler(seed=42)
-    stopping = MaxSamples(5000)
+    stopping = MaxSamples(sampler, 5000)
     valuation = ShapleyValuation(utility, sampler, stopping)
     with parallel_config(n_jobs=16):
         valuation.fit(training_data)
     result = valuation.values()
     ```

-The DataFrames returned by most Monte Carlo methods will contain approximate
-standard errors as an additional column, in this case named `cmc_stderr`.

-Note the usage of the object [MaxUpdates][pydvl.value.stopping.MaxUpdates] as the
+Note the usage of the object [MaxSamples][pydvl.value.stopping.MaxSamples] as
+the stopping condition, which takes the sampler as argument.
+This is a special
-stop condition.
-This is an instance of a
+instance of a [StoppingCriterion][pydvl.value.stopping.StoppingCriterion].
+More
-[StoppingCriterion][pydvl.value.stopping.StoppingCriterion].
-Other examples are
+examples which are not tied to the sampler are
-[MaxTime][pydvl.value.stopping.MaxTime] and
-[AbsoluteStandardError][pydvl.value.stopping.AbsoluteStandardError].
+[MaxTime][pydvl.value.stopping.MaxTime] (stops after a certain time),
+[MinUpdates][pydvl.value.stopping.MinUpdates] (looks at the number of updates
+to the individual values), and
+[AbsoluteStandardError][pydvl.value.stopping.AbsoluteStandardError] (not very
+reliable as a stopping criterion), among others.

 ## A stratified approach  { #stratified-shapley-value }